ay-ay-vasilev/SDL2Game/README.md

 	* DONE Add a WeaponCollider (with blue color)
 	* DONE Move WeaponCollider depending on movement
 	* DONE Register collision between HitBoxes and Weapons
-	* Refactor Projectiles to use a WeaponCollider
+	* DONE Refactor Projectiles to use a WeaponCollider
 	* Add circular colliders

 - Add a simple AI system.